a416485164/a416485164.github.io/_posts/2019-4-21-energy harvesting.md

 Energy harvesting solutions should present a set of desirable properties:

-- EH1:high energy density.
+- EH1 : **high energy density**.
 Sources should bear an intrinsically high energy content; because of the limited efficiency of current extraction techniques, harvesting is useful only whenever the energy density of the source can compensate it.
-- EH2: high efficiency.
+- EH2 : **high efficiency**.
 To justify the added system complexity, a certain extraction technique should be able to take out the highest possible fraction of the energy density offered by a given source.
-- EH3: small form factor.
+- EH3 : **small form factor**.
 The extraction technique should operate at micro-level and the harvesting device be realizable in small form factors, ideally at most on the scale of the WSN node, not to complicate the deployments.
-- EH4: high robustness.
+- EH4 : **high robustness**.
 The harvesting equipment should be sufficiently reliable and require limited maintenance, even if exposed to stressful environmental phenomena; ideally, it should not further constrain the WSN lifetime.
-- EH5: low cost.
+- EH5 : **low cost**.
 The harvesting equipment should be attainable at low cost, not to significantly impact the system’s total cost of ownership.

 ***